Crain’s reports that 388 Broadway, a five-story building between White and Walker, will be sold at auction tomorrow. From Crain’s:

 But wait, there’s more!

-It turns out the the building has eight residential apartments, one of which has been occupied by the New Society for Wellness — “a members-only social club for the adventurous and whose initials are also shorthand for the common internet slang ‘not safe for work.'”
+It turns out the the building has eight residential apartments, one of which has been was occupied the New Society for Wellness — “a members-only social club for the adventurous and whose initials are also shorthand for the common internet slang ‘not safe for work.'”
 To save you the google, NSFW means explicit digital content you wouldn’t want to be caught watching in professional or public places.
+UPDATE: The founder commented below and the New Society for Wellness is no longer there.

 Forbes described the club this way: Sex clubs such as NSFW are typically members’ only societies that throw private events, including sex parties, where members mingle and more in a private residence.
 The space is usually a high-end clubhouse or penthouse, with many bedrooms, condoms and lubes present, and perhaps even a kink dungeon.
 There is usually a bar, perhaps a cannabis sponsor, and sexy icebreaker games to get the night going.
 No photography is allowed and members’ privacy is of the utmost importance.”